Mirzapur (TV series): Casting

 The series revolves around the principal character Pankaj Tripathi who plays the role of Akhandanad Tripathi (Kaleen Bhayya), a mafia boss and millionaire carpet exporter.
-In a 30-second teaser released in October 2018, it features clip largely comprises shots from a factory in Mirzapur where guns are manufactured in the garb of carpets, and Kaleen Bhayya is behind this illegal business.
+A 30-second teaser released in October 2018 consists largely of shots from a factory in Mirzapur where guns are manufactured in the garb of carpets, and Kaleen Bhayya is behind this illegal business.
 Divyendu Sharma, Ali Fazal, Vikrant Massey appears in other principal roles alongside Shweta Tripathi, Shriya Pilgaonkar, Rasika Dugal, Harshita Gaur and Kulbhushan Kharbanda.
 Anshuman stated that the characters in the series are real, but the world they are in is larger than life, similar to the worlds of Quentin Tarantino and Robert Rodriguez.
-He eventually conceived that the characters Guddu (Ali Fazal) and Bablu (Vikrant Massey), were inspired two real boys who rode a bike and went around terrorising the town.
-He further added Guddu's character was inspired from a bodybuilder's look.
+He eventually conceived that the characters Guddu (Ali Fazal) and Bablu (Vikrant Massey) were inspired two real boys who rode a bike and went around terrorising the town.
+He further added Guddu's character was inspired by a bodybuilder's look.

 In an interview published on an online portal in February 2020, Vikrant Massey revealed that the makers of the series had kept him in dark about his character's demise, till the day of the shoot.
-Reportedly, Vikrant Massey's character Vinay Pandit (Bablu) was brutally murdered in the climax of season 1.
+Reportedly, Vikrant Massey's character Vinay Pandit (Bablu) was brutally murdered in the climax of Season 1.
 He exclaimed that the makers had kept his death under the wraps to reportedly make the audiences more curious about his character.
-However his character did not have a cameo appearance in the second season.
+But his character did not have a cameo appearance in the second season.
 Although Shriya's character Swaragini Gupta Pandit (Sweety), had a cameo appearance in the second season.

 The second season has the recurring cast from the first one with Sharad Shukla, Vijay Varma, Isha Talwar, Lilliput, Anjum Sharma, Priyanshu Painyuli, Anangsha Biswas and Neha Sargam, joined the new addition to the cast.

 Filming

 Season 1

-Filming of first season began on 27 September 2017, with the badminton sequence was the first scene to be shot.
+Filming of first season began on 27 September 2017, with the badminton sequence being the first scene to be shot.
 Ali Fazal and Shweta Tripathi joined the sets in Varanasi on 30 September.
-The story is set in Mirzapur and Bhadohi in Uttar Pradesh, but however the story is fictionalised and was not based on real Mirzapur.
+The story is set in Mirzapur and Bhadohi in Uttar Pradesh, but is fictionalised and was not based on real Mirzapur.
 The primary locations for the shooting of the series included Jaunpur, Azamgarh, Ghazipur, Lucknow, Raebareli, Gorakhpur, and Varanasi.
-The show makers have taken areal shots of the Ganga river in Uttar Pradesh, and Another important location for the series was the Badohi district.
-Shooting of the series got wrapped up in June 2018.
+The show makers have taken aerial shots of the Ganga river in Uttar Pradesh, and Another important location for the series was the Badohi district.
+Shooting of the series finished in June 2018.